Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 - When Kansas puts up more than 20.1 points, it is 1-2 against the spread and 0-3 overall.

-- The Jayhawks have seven giveaways this season, while the Cowboys have eight takeaways .
+- This year the Jayhawks have seven turnovers, one fewer than the Cowboys have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.